radixon/UnitTest/README.md

 * Each number is used at most once.

 Return a list of all possible valid combinations.
 The list must not contain the same combination twice, and the combinations may be returned in any order.

+# Trapping Rain Water

+Given n non-negative integers representing an elevation map where the width of each bar is 1, compute how much water it can trap after raining.